$330.91

 Marie Saint-Pierre ensemble, couture designer.
-Long dress and jacket in bright gold and copper tones.
+Long dress and jacket in shades of gold and copper.

-The finesse of the assembly and the choice of the crinkled fabric which fits like a tube gives an elegant, modern and timeless ensemble.
+The finesse of the assembly and the choice of the crumpled fabric which is placed like a tube gives an elegant, modern and timeless ensemble.

 The 100% acetate crinkle fabric is soft and lightweight and is listed as one size.

-Here are articles taken online that describe the style and history of this prolific and talented Quebec designer.
+Here are some articles picked up online that well describe the style and history of this prolific and talented Quebec designer.

-"Marie Saint Pierre, Montreal fashion designer known for her high-end women's ready-to-wear combining luxury, functionality and performance.
+"Marie Saint Pierre, a Montreal fashion designer known for her high-end women's ready-to-wear that combines luxury, functionality and performance.
 Inspired by architecture, she designs minimalist silhouettes with unexpected volumes, cut from technical materials."

 The Crumpled (1995)

 She opened her first boutique-workshop on Saint-Denis Street in Montreal.
-It was there that she imagined the famous crinkled fabric which would become her signature for many seasons.
+It was there that she imagined the famous crumpled fabric that would become her signature for many seasons.

-"The orders for fabrics made at the Première Vision Salon in Paris never arrived at Marie Saint Pierre's workshop and, two weeks before the presentation in Toronto of the fall-winter 1995-1996 collection and that of the Paris fashion shows , Marie Saint Pierre had to find a solution.
-It was on rue Saint-Hubert that she bought “silk taffeta” and “boiled wool”.
-She immersed certain fabrics in salt water and, in drying, the fabric will wrinkle.
-The challenge will be to permanently fix this wrinkled effect.
-“I put my creativity to work!”
+"The fabric orders placed at the Première Vision Salon in Paris never arrived at Marie Saint Pierre's studio and, two weeks before the presentation in Toronto of the fall-winter 1995-1996 collection and the Paris fashion shows, Marie Saint Pierre had to find a solution.
+It was on rue Saint-Hubert that she bought "silk taffeta" and "boiled wool".
+She immersed some fabrics in salt water and, as they dried, the fabric creased.
+The challenge was to permanently fix this creased effect.
+"I put my creativity to work!"

-The queen of crinkles draws on eras to create a timeless style that pushes the barriers of functionality.
-Its signature: a new aesthetic that is both nostalgic and resolutely modern.
+The queen of crumpled fabric draws on the ages to create a timeless style that pushes the boundaries of functionality.
+Her signature: a new aesthetic that is both nostalgic and resolutely modern.

-His favorite materials, boiled wool, fishnet, lace and crumpled taffeta, nod to the past while being avant-garde in their treatment.
-“I don’t stick to fashions.
-I have anchor points in the past, present and future,” says the designer.
+Her favorite materials, boiled wool, mesh, lace and crumpled taffeta, are nods to the past while being avant-garde in their treatment.
+“I don’t get hung up on trends.
+I have anchor points in the past, the present and the future,” says the designer.

-His sense of line and destructure is reminiscent of that of Japanese designers.
+His sense of line and deconstruction is reminiscent of that of Japanese designers.

-“My clients are not fashion victims.
+"My clients are not fashion victims.
 They are committed women.
-We find them in concert halls, as well as at benefit evenings.
-They have both their feet in the arts and a social conscience”
+You find them in concert halls, as well as at benefit evenings.
+They have both their feet in the arts and a social conscience."

-Marie Saint Pierre receives numerous awards, including an honorary scholarship from the Montreal Fashion Group (1986), the Woolmark Canada Prize (1990) and the Vidal Sassoon Prize for designer of the year chosen by buyers - Toronto, ready- to-porter (1995).
-In 2002, the Montreal Chamber of Commerce also named her a Rare Pearl for her commitment to the community, then, in 2006, the YMCA awarded her the Woman of Merit award for her spirit of initiative in Quebec.
-In 2009, she was named knight of the NATIONAL ORDER OF QUÉBEC, which recognizes her positive influence in the province.
+Marie Saint Pierre has received numerous awards, including an Honorary Scholarship from the Montreal Fashion Group (1986), the Woolmark Canada Prize (1990) and the Vidal Sassoon Award for Designer of the Year chosen by buyers - Toronto, ready-to-wear (1995).
+In 2002, the Montreal Chamber of Commerce also named her a Perle rare for her community involvement and, in 2006, the YMCA awarded her the Femme de mérite award for her spirit of initiative in Quebec.
+In 2009, she was named a Knight of the NATIONAL ORDER OF QUEBEC, which recognizes her positive influence in the province.

 She was the first fashion designer admitted to the Royal Canadian Academy of Arts in 2017.